-The iconic breed that is famous for presenting the motoring community with past supercars and prestige sportscars such as the 911 Turbo, Carrera GT and the awesome 200mph 959, branched out a few years ago as customers began to look towards SUVs.
+The iconic breed, famous for presenting the motoring community with past supercars and prestige sportscars such as the 911 Turbo, Carrera GT and the awesome 200mph 959, branched out a few years ago as customers began to look towards SUVs.
 Browse our latest Porsche Macan lease deals to find out more.

-Providing impressive acceleration together with great handling and plush, luxurious interiors, the Macan range is a must consideration for those looking for a distinguishable and hugely rewarding motoring experience.
+Providing impressive acceleration together with great handling and plush, luxurious interiors, the Macan range is a must see for those looking for a distinguishable and hugely rewarding motoring experience.

 More of a surprise is that it’s rewarding and, with the right spec, very nearly race-ready in its responses.
 Yet it’ll comfortably take you off road, deal with the school run and cruise down to Chamonix.
 It’s very special.